Best Price Promise

 Canterbury to London train travel guide

-The train journey from Canterbury to London combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from Canterbury, you can get to London in just 53m, making it an ideal and convenient choice for travelling between them.
+Taking the train from Canterbury to London is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Canterbury, you can arrive at London in just 53m, making it a quick and convenient option for travelling between these two places.

 Planning and booking